programmerraja/MyBlog/content/post/2024/Code Against the Clock How I Enhanced My PM Productivity.md

   - jira
 ---

-Welcome back to **": Code Against the Clock :!"** blog series where I’ll reveal how I turned my most boring tasks into streamlined, time-saving machines.
-I’ll share the exact steps I took to automate these chores and the cool tricks I discovered along the way.
-Ready to see how you can save time and make life a bit more exciting?
-Let’s dive in and get your tasks on autopilot!
+Welcome back to **“Code Against the Clock!”** In this series, I’ll show you how I transformed the most tedious, time-consuming tasks into smooth, time-saving processes.
+You’ll get a step-by-step breakdown of the exact techniques I used to automate these chores—and the cool hacks I discovered along the way.
+Ready to make your work life easier and a little more exciting?
+Let’s dive in and put your tasks on autopilot!

-## The backstory
+## The Backstory

-Ever felt like managing sub-tasks in Jira was like trying to juggle flaming torches? 😅 In our bustling startup, we work in two-week sprints, and every Jira task often spawns a bunch of smaller sub-tasks.
-Keeping track of these can get pretty monotonous, and it’s not exactly the highlight of our day.
+Ever feel like managing sub-tasks in Jira is a never-ending juggling act, like trying to balance flaming torches on a unicycle? 😅 Well, that’s exactly what it felt like in our fast-paced startup.
+With two-week sprints, every Jira task often generates a cluster of smaller sub-tasks, each with its own due date and status.
+Keeping track of them all can quickly turn into a never-ending cycle of updates—and let’s be honest, it’s not the most thrilling part of the day.

-**The Sprint Close Dilemma**
+### **The Sprint Close Dilemma**

-Here’s the kicker: At the end of each sprint, when our Project Manager (PM) tries to mark the sprint as complete, Jira throws a fit if there are unfinished sub-tasks.
-It demands that every single sub-task be closed before the sprint can be completed.
-Imagine the PM’s frustration—either they have to manually close each sub-task or hunt down developers to update their statuses.
-This can drag on forever and pull them away from more strategic work.
+Here’s where it gets interesting: At the end of each sprint, when our Project Manager (PM) tries to mark the sprint as complete, Jira refuses to cooperate if there are unfinished sub-tasks.
+It insists that *every* sub-task must be closed before the sprint can officially end.
+This presents a major bottleneck.
+Imagine our PM’s frustration—either they have to manually go through and close each sub-task, or chase down developers to update their statuses.
+Not only is this time-consuming, but it can drag on for hours, preventing our PM from focusing on more strategic tasks.

-**My Automation Adventure**
+### **My Automation Adventure**

-Determined to rescue our PM from this repetitive grind, I rolled up my sleeves and dove into scripting.
-Here’s how I transformed a mundane task into a streamlined solution:
+Fed up with seeing our PM bogged down in this repetitive cycle, I decided it was time to take action.
+I rolled up my sleeves and dove into scripting.
+The goal?
+To turn this monotonous process into a well-oiled, automated machine.
+Here’s how I did it:

-1. **Crafting a Command Line Superhero:** I designed a command line tool that’s like a magic wand for our PM.
-It simplifies the process of closing sub-tasks and lets the PM select the sprint they’re working with.
+1. **Crafting a Command-Line Superhero**: I developed a command-line tool that works like a magic wand for our PM.
+With just a few commands, the PM can effortlessly close all sub-tasks within a sprint—no more manually updating each one or waiting for developers to do it.

-2. **Sub-Task Closure on Autopilot:** This tool works like a charm—it automatically identifies completed tasks and updates all their sub-tasks to "completed" status.
-No more manual updates or endless status-chasing!
+2. **Sub-Task Closure on Autopilot**: The tool identifies which sub-tasks are already completed and automatically marks them as "done."
+It eliminates the need for endless status-chasing and manual updates, cutting the whole process down to seconds.

-3. **Boosting Efficiency:** Thanks to this automation, our PM now breezes through sprint closures.
-The tool does the heavy lifting quickly and accurately, freeing up time and reducing errors.
+3. **Boosting Efficiency**: The result?
+Our PM can now breeze through sprint closures with ease.
+The tool handles the tedious work in the background, accurately and quickly, freeing up the PM’s time to focus on more strategic, high-impact projects.

-**The Payoff**
+### **The Payoff**

-The impact has been fantastic!
-Our PM's workload has lightened, task management is spot-on, and they can now focus on more strategic, high-impact work.
-It’s like turning a mountain of paperwork into a molehill!
+The impact has been nothing short of amazing!
+Our PM is no longer drowning in a sea of sub-tasks and administrative updates.
+Task management is now spot-on, with fewer errors and more time saved.
+What used to feel like a mountain of paperwork is now a simple, manageable molehill.
+Thanks to automation, we’ve reclaimed valuable time, and our workflow is smoother than ever.

-**Curious About the Code?**
+### **Curious About the Code?**

-If you’re itching to see the source code or have any questions, just give me a shout!
+If you’re itching to see the source code or want to know how I built this solution, just give me a shout!
+I’d be happy to share the details and help you set up something similar for your own team.

-**Your Turn!**
+### **Your Turn!**

 Have you ever automated a task to save time?
-I’d love to hear your stories!
-What tasks do you dream of automating?
-Let’s chat in the comments!
+What mundane task would you love to automate?
+I’d love to hear your stories and ideas!
+Drop a comment below, and let’s get the conversation started.

-Thanks for joining me on this automation journey.
-Don’t forget to subscribe to my blog for more tips and tech insights.
+Thanks for joining me on this automation adventure.
+Don’t forget to subscribe to the blog for more tips, tricks, and tech insights.
 Happy coding!